 Click here to find out more about Vital Sleep.

-SnoreMD is an FDA-cleared prescription MAD with several cool features including “The Calibrator”, which actually gives you a reading of the jaw advancement setting so that you can adjust–and remember–your particular setting.
+Sleeptight Mouthpiece is an FDA-cleared prescription MAD with several cool features which actually gives you a reading of the jaw advancement with a simple boil and bite one time fit for your convenience.

 I didn’t appreciate the previous price too much either, which I paid, especially in light of my discoveries regarding the next three (less expensive) devices.
 However you do get what you pay for.